TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Play selected mother base cutscene - Can choose from many of the mother base cutscenes that play on returning.
 Requires the setting 'MB cutscene play mode' to be set to 'Play selected'

 Patchups:
+Unlock playable avatar - unlock avatar before mission 46

 Return Quiet - returns quiet.
 Not reversable, but not run by default.

 Retail Bug fixes:
 Enemies Revenge system level for Fulton was fulton was 0 low, 1 blank, 2 high, now 0 blank 1 low 2 high.

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.
+All settings are reset to off on doing a FOB mission.
+But I suggest you play offline while the mod is installed.
+A future version of snakebite will allow easily toggling of mods.

 Disclaimers:
 Use the mod at you own risk (which can be mitigated by backing up saves and files replaced by mod)